 Transmitters, Receivers, SDRs, Amplifiers

 Of course, working in the field of RF, microwave, wireless, and Internet of Things is ultimately about transmitters, receivers, SDRs (Software Defined Radios), and amplifiers.
 Aerospace Consulting has been involved in all of these areas.
 SDRs are becoming an increasingly important technology now that analog to digital (A/D) and digital to analog (D/A) converters have passed the gigasample per second mark.
 It used to be that a software defined radio was a dream, or at least extremely expensive and prone to all sorts of problems.
 But, today you can buy relatively inexpensive A/D converters that can handle over 1.25 GSPS, and D/A converters that work at over 2.5 GSPS.
-This means that many transmitters and receivers can now be designed totally in the digital world, except for the analog power and low noise amplifiers (LNAs) that are still needed in many communications systems.
+This means that many transmitters and receivers can now be designed totally in the digital domain, except for the analog power and low noise amplifiers (LNAs) that are still needed in many communications systems.